 The road to developing this policy has not been easy.
 There have been polar debates during Parliament sessions, criticisms made by the media fraternity, civic societies and international development partners within the country and abroad.
 Many of these were during the stakeholder consultation workshops at different stages of drafting of the policy and in the mainstream media as if both the National Goals and Basic Freedoms are at odds with each other when they are there for the benefit of us all.
-They are not at odds as the bottom-line is that this policy is for citizens, residents, entrepreneurs, media practitioners and media consumers.
+They are not at odds and that is the bottom-line.
+This Media policy is for citizens, residents, entrepreneurs, media practitioners and media consumers.

-But these debates are necessary as "iron sharpens iron" for this public policy on media development to undergo.
-The outcome is that this policy is forged to identify, define and establish new coordination and governance mechanisms, as well as to inform on reviewing of existing laws for amendment and or development of new legislation to capture the essence of responsibility and accountability from all stakeholders.
+It is important that we have these debates.
+The outcome of these debates is a better developed and nuanced policy to identify, define, and establish new coordination and governance mechanisms, as well as to inform on reviewing of existing laws for amendment and or development of new legislation to capture the essence of responsibility and accountability from all stakeholders.
 This policy and upcoming legislations, naturally subject to consultations, inform and embraces changing dynamics around the fast and ever evolving media landscape worldwide that has come ashore.